Play On (Carrie Underwood album): Commercial performance

-Play On debuted at number one on the Billboard Top Country Albums Chart, as well as the Billboard 200, with first week sales of 318,000 copies, and rated as the highest first week sales for a female artist in 2009, before being overtaken by Susan Boyle a few weeks later.
+Play On debuted at number one on the US Top Country Albums chart as well as the US Billboard 200, with first week sales of 318,000 copies.
+It rated as then-highest first week sales for a female artist in 2009.
 In its second week, the album slipped to number three with sales of 128,000.
-Play On spent nine consecutive weeks at number two in Top Country Albums Chart, and stayed in the Top 10 of the Billboard 200 for its first eight weeks of release.
-By October 2015, the album had sold 2,300,000 copies in the US, and it was certified 3× Platinum by the RIAA on October 24, 2016, for three million units in sales and streams.
+Play On spent four consecutive weeks at number one in Top Country Albums Chart.
+(Note: List of Top Country Albums Chart: